emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 What kind of stuff?
 Whatever floats your boat.

-I’ve found the best projects
+I’ve found the best projects:

 1. pique your interest, and/or
 2. can be implemented immediately with your current skillset or after learning a bite-sized amount of something new.